MizarWeb/ipymizar/README.md

 A Jupyter / Mizar plugin to display interactive planets and Sky maps in a notebook.

+The implementation is based on [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet).

 ## Python API

+You can view our Python API [on the following link](https://MizarWeb.github.io/ipymizar/mizar.html).

 It currently supports these types of layer:
  - WMS